-The first year of the programme consists of courses in innovation management, project management, business, industrialisation, engineering ethics, etc. In addition to courses, towards the end of the first year, you apply your knowledge in a larger commercialisation project carried out as a group project.
+The first year of the programme consists of courses in innovation management, project management, industrial management, industrialisation, engineering ethics, etc. Towards the end of the first year, you apply your knowledge in a larger commercialisation project carried out as a group project.

 During the second year, you specialise in the field of management of technological innovation.
-You take courses such as philosophy of innovation, qualitative and quantitative methods, as well as elective courses.
+You take courses such as Innovation: Traditions, Theories, Trends or Qualitative and Quantitative Methods, as well as elective courses.
 In the second semester of the second year, you conduct an independent project.